What is BAC in Project Management?

 BAC is a fundamental component of project cost management, providing a reference point for measuring project performance.
 It allows project managers to track actual expenditures against the planned budget and identify any deviations early.
 By comparing BAC with actual costs and forecasts, project managers can take corrective actions to keep the project on track financially.

-Budget at Completion Formula
+Using the Budget at Completion formula:

 Best Practices for Establishing BAC